meiyor/DeepGaze-Text-Embedding-Map/README.md

 | **DeepGaze**  | 0.5414±0.5714 | 1.2296±0.5714 | 0.8317±0.0562 | 1.5268±0.7245 |
 | **DeepGaze + TEM**  | **0.5662±0.5816** | **1.2556±0.5816** | 0.8333±0.0563 | **1.5445±0.7661** |

-A statistical comparison have been using paired test evaluating the normality of each metrics finding the following effect plot and corrected p-values.
+A statistical comparison have been using paired tests, evaluating the normality of each metrics and finding the following effect plot - correcting p-values.
 All the metrics show a significant improvement for all the paired test as we shown in the following table.
-The methods on * are less affected by the sample normality.
+The methods on * are less affected by the sample normality, for instance the signrank tests.

 <img src="https://github.com/meiyor/DeepGaze-Text-Embedding-Map/blob/main/plot_effect_IG.jpg" width="750" height="350">